Jeremy Luke Hill’s Poetry of Thought

 Corman, Cid.
 OF (three volumes) $450.00 CAN (plus shipping)

 Vol. 1 & 2, Item Description: Lapis Press, Venice, CA, 1990.
 Vol. 1, 756 pp. & vol. 2, 748 pp. First edition.
 The first two volumes were printed in California at Lapis Press, and the third in Kyoto, Japan, at the Origin Press.
 Part of a yet unpublished 5 volume set.
 All three volumes contain 750 poems each.
 Thick 8vos, stiff white wrappers with front and back cover design in black by the late Sam Francis; cloth spines; sturdy black cloth slipcase.
-Vol. 1 is inscribed by Corman to a friend.

 Vol. 3, Item Description: Origin Press, 1998, 790 pp. plus index.
 First edition.
 Limited to less than 200 copies; soft cloth bound sewn wraps.
 Like vols.
 1 & 2, held in a sturdy cloth-covered slipcase.
 New.
 It matches the first two volumes as issued from Lapis Press (1990), including cover art by Sam Francis.
 Composition in Baskerville and printed in Kyoto, Japan.
 Thick 8vos, stiff white wrappers with design by Sam Francis; black cloth spine; stiff black cloth slipcase.